LedgerHQ/device-sdk-ts/packages/signer/context-module/README.md

 # Ledger Context Module Implementation

 > [!CAUTION]
-> This is still under development and we are free to make new interfaces which may lead to Device SDK breaking changes.
+> This is still under development and we are free to make new interfaces which may lead to Device Management Kit breaking changes.

 ## Introduction